 However, these modifications will only be made if the special servicer believes they are in the best interest of the investors.
 If not, foreclosure is a possibility.

 CMBS loans are more suitable for properties in secondary and tertiary markets due to their high leverage allowances.
-But for multifamily properties, Fannie Mae, Freddie Mac, or HUD/FHA multifamily loans may offer slightly better interest rates, less onerous prepayment penalties, and higher leverage allowances of up to 90% for affordable properties.
+But for multifamily property, Fannie Mae, Freddie Mac, or HUD/FHA multifamily loans may offer slightly better interest rates, less onerous prepayment penalties, and higher leverage allowances of up to 90% for affordable properties.

 Life company loans offer lower rates and superior servicing for non-multifamily commercial properties as these loans are kept on their books.
 However, these loan types generally have stricter borrowing requirements and do not offer cash-out options, while some CMBS transactions do.
 Overall, the suitability of each type of financing depends on the borrower's specific needs and property type.